JustinSigSys/internet-basic/README.md

 # internet-basic README

-This is a language extension for the Internet Basic language, used by the Comet runtime.
+This is a Visual Studio Code language extension for Internet Basic language, used by the Comet runtime.

+To install this extension, download the VSIX file of the latest release.
+Then inside Visual Studio Code:
+* Go to the extension browser
+* Click on the elipses "..." in the top right corner of the view ("Views and More Actions...")
+* Click "Install from VSIX..."
+* Select the downloaded VSIX file
+* Restart Visual Studio Code

 ## Features